jkempf42/kube-volttron/cluster-config/README.md

 Finally, to use `kubectl` on the gateway node to deploy pods, you need to copy the config file over from the control node to the gateway node.
-You should use `scp` on the gateway node if your are running on a cloud VM or through a shared folder if the control node is in a local VirtualBox VM on the same host as the gateway node:
+You should copy the file to your VirtualBox shared folder on the central node and from there to the gateway node.

-	scp $USER@<control-plane-host>:/home/$USER/.kube/config .
+VM on the same host as the gateway node:

-Also copy the file into `/etc/kubernetes/admin.conf` as root so other users have access to it.
+Also copy the file into `/etc/kubernetes/admin.conf` as root on the gateway node so other users have access to it.

 Check if everything is running OK by running `kubectl` on the gateway: